FLORIDA CONTRACTORS - BUYER BEWARE- DON'T GET BURNT!

 Depending on the size and complexity of your project, you may choose to work with a number of different professionals:

-· General Contractors manage all aspects of your project, including hiring and supervising subcontractors, getting building permits, and scheduling inspections.
+· General & Building Contractors manage all aspects of your project, including hiring and supervising subcontractors, getting building permits, and scheduling inspections.
 They also work with architects and designers.

 · Specialty or Sub Contractors install particular products, such as cabinets and bathroom fixtures.